ztkent/gnome/README.md

 It can detect infrared, full-spectrum and human-visible light, then transmit that data over a serial connection.

-This project monitors and records data from each of the three sources.
+"Sunlight Meter" monitors and records data from each of these three sources.
 With the collected data, we are able to:
 - Calculate the lux value for the current light conditions.
 - Report real-time data for monitoring or automation.
 - Save historical data to give insight on changes over time.
-- Provide a dashboard to display the data in a user-friendly way.
+- Provide a dashboard to control the sensor and visualize data.
 - Most importantly, determine if your location is: ☁️ shade, partial shade, partial sun, or full sun ☀️

 ## How it works